flokoe/bash-hackers-wiki/docs/syntax/expansion/brace.md

 Brace expansions can be nested, but too much of it usually makes you losing overview a bit ;-)

-Here\'s a sample to generate the alphabet, first the uppercase letters, then the lowercase ones:
+Here's a sample to generate the alphabet, first the uppercase letters, then the lowercase ones:

     $ echo {{A..Z},{a..z}}